mattyun/Front-end-Developer-Interview-Questions/README.md

 * Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?
+  * Answer: Abstract equality will attempt to resolve the data types via type coercion before making a comparison.
+Strict equality will return false if the types are different
 * Explain the same-origin policy with regards to JavaScript.
 * Make this work:
 ```javascript